resthub/resthub.org/backbone-stack.rst

 		</div>
 	</div>

-Templates are injected into Views thnaks to RequireJS text plugin.
+Templates are injected into Views thanks to RequireJS text plugin.
 So it should be defined in your main.js :

 .. code-block:: javascript